crypto-law-survey/crypto-law-survey/data/countries/canada.md

 export of items from Canada may be subject to restriction if they are included on the Export Control List.
 In December 1996, Canada granted export of 56-bit cryptography to most countries for a twelve-month trial period; this has been extended until 30 June 1998.
-Mass-marker and public-domain software is excluded from the controls.
+Mass-market and public-domain software is excluded from the controls.

 All types of cryptography can be transported between Canada and the